ansible-lockdown/RHEL6-STIG/README.md

 This role **will make changes to the system** that could break things.
 This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted.

-When the role is running, you will most likely see a good number of failures.
-This is caused by using the `shell` module to run `grep` and look for output.
-If not output is returned, the `shell` module will fail.
-However, this is usally a good sign because no output means no finding.

 The role tries to be helpful and pause to let you know it found something.
 You can disable this behaviour if you want to run it unattended by setting `rhel6stig_fullauto` to `true`.

 Based on [Red Hat Enterprise Linux 6 Security Technical Implementation Guide 2013-06-03](http://www.stigviewer.com/stig/red_hat_enterprise_linux_6/).